Visualizing 2D model data#

 Plotting Point Data#

 Now, let’s plot the temperature field (point_data) at the first timestep.
 The default temperature variable from the variables reads the temperature data as Kelvin and converts them to degrees Celsius.
+This also shows how to only plot a specific part of the model by creating a clip with pyvista.clip_box beforehand.

-fig = ot.plot.contourf(mesh, ot.variables.temperature, show_max=True)
+fig = ot.plot.contourf(part, ot.variables.temperature, show_max=True)

 plot contourf 2d